-- (i) The first bracketed terms in E is the only static field of an electric dipole and because it falls off as $1/r^3$ it is dominant only at small distances. - (ii) The second bracketed term E depends on $[\dot{p}]$ or the current I and gives fields which would arise from steady currents.
-They fall off as $1/r^2$ and are called induced fields or inductive part. - (iii) The third term falls off as 1/r and predominates at large distance and represents radiation field because the energy given by integrating S over a sphere round the dipole does not decrease as the radius gets larger.
-This term is called radiative part.
+- (i) The first bracketed terms in E is the only static field of an electric dipole and because it falls off as $1/r^3$ it is dominant only at small distances. - (ii) The second bracketed term E depends on [p] or the current I and gives fields which would arise from steady currents.
+They fall off as $1/r^2$ and are called induced fields or inductive part.